 - visual-motor-sensory integration training devices

 The first step to a Vision Therapy program is a comprehensive vision examination.
-Following a thorough developmental evaluation, an optometrist can advise as to whether Vision Therapy would be appropriate treatment.
+Following an examination, the doctor will advise whether a Vision Therapy evaluation would be appropriate.